ivyl/ivyl.github.com/_posts/2013-02-03-refining-zsh.md

 Zsh](https://github.com/ivyl/zsh-config) to be no more and no less what I expect it to be.
 I want to share few things I stumbled upon on the internet/comprehensive Zsh man pages or set up myself.
-You won't find common/obvious stuff like setting completion/prompt right though.
-I want to focus on bit more obscure features.
+You won't find common/obvious stuff like setting completion/prompt/global aliases though.
+I want to focus on bit more obscure things.

-I hope you will find something interesting here, that will make you work more fun.
+I collected few features Zsh I use every day.
+I hope you will find something interesting in here, something that will make you work more fun and efficient.

 **NOTE:** Color definitions seen below are from [this file](https://github.com/ivyl/zsh-config/blob/master/colors.zsh).